Oijoijoijoijoijoijoijoi/monkey_brain_goes_woop_woop/README.md

-# monkey_brain_goes_woop_woop
+## 🐒 monkey_brain_goes_woop_woop

-This is supposed to be a arduino MCU + sensor learning project, but sometimes monkey brain just goes...
-Woop woop.
+This is supposed to be an Arduino MCU + sensor learning project,
+but sometimes monkey brain just goes... woop woop.

+---

-## Current setup
+## 🔧 Current Setup

-Arduino Uno with Arduino ISP hooked via ICSP to bricked Leonardo
+- Arduino Uno with ArduinoISP
+- Connected via ICSP to a bricked Leonardo

+---

-## Roadmap
+## 🗺️ Roadmap

-Modify Leonardo to function as an ISP flasher
+- [ ] Modify Leonardo to function as an ISP flasher
-  [] Get Leonardo USB working
+- [ ] Get Leonardo USB working
-  [] Write a bootloader to Leonardo
+- [ ] Write a bootloader to Leonardo
-  [] Begin flashing Leonardo over USB using bootloader and SPM?
-Ditch Uno and Arduino ISP at this point, wohoo.
-Also no need for the ICSP connection anymore between Uno And Leonardo
+- [ ] Flash Leonardo over USB using bootloader + SPM
+- [ ] Ditch Uno & ICSP forever, wohoo!
-  [] To be continued...
+- [ ] To be continued...